danieldin95/openlan-py/README.md

 # Openlan-py
-there is openlan python implement, and now just accomplishs simple demo.
+There is openlan python implement, and now just accomplishs simple demo.

                                     ope(vps on wlan)
                                            |